Muslims have been trained to ask this question.

 Think about it.
+Jesus never said, “My name is Isa the son of Mariam.”
+Does that mean He isn’t?
 Jesus never said, “I am the Messiah.”
 Can we conclude that it means He is not the Messiah since He did not say those EXACT WORDS?

 How did He prove that He was the Messiah?
 By the things He did and said!
 That’s how His own disciples came to understand who he was.
-Not because Jesus uttered EXACT WORDS!
 Peter declared on behalf of his fellow disciples, “You are the Messiah.”
 (Matthew 16:16).
 In the same way, Jesus proved His deity in the things He did and said.
 Not in exact words.

-Demanding EXACT WORDS, as Muslims have been trained to do, is a silly exercise and easily becomes ridiculous.
+Demanding EXACT WORDS, as Muslims have been trained to do, is a silly exercise.

 A more intelligent question that all Muslims should learn to ask is:

 “What did Jesus say about Himself?”
 Did He make claims that only God can?

 The FIRST & THE LAST (AL-AWWAL & AL-AKHIR)

 The Prophet Isaiah wrote: “Thus says the LORD, the King of Israel and his Redeemer, the LORD of hosts: “I am the First and I am the Last; besides me there is no god.”
 (Isaiah 44:6)

 Allah said of himself, “He is the First and the Last.”
 (Sura 57:3)